kai-vu/site/theses/LS_SciKG.md

 Diao, Yanlei, et al. "Efficient exploration of interesting aggregates in RDF graphs."
 Proceedings of the 2021 International Conference on Management of Data.
 2021.

 ### Describing components of theories, and formalising theories from the literature
-- n-ary relation extraction from articles (human in the loop workflows?)
-N-ary relation extraction from unstructured text using LLMs is often error-prone, but can mitigate the labour of domain experts.
+- n-ary relation extraction from articles: coming up with curation workflows or tools N-ary relation extraction from unstructured text using LLMs is often error-prone, but can mitigate the labour of domain experts.
 In this project, the student is required to compare human-in-the-loop workflows for _curation_ of machine generated triples from unstructured text, or come up with a novel workflow themselves to be tested in a user study.
+- n-ary relation extraction from articles: Using GPT and knowledge graphs to automatically annotate research papers.
+Making the hypotheses, research questions, methods or results described in an academic paper machine readable is now mainly manual work.
+Can we use smart prompt engineering and ask GPT to do this for us?
+(In collaboration with ODISSEI and Jacco van Ossenbruggen)
 - integration of types of scientific knowledge, or cross-domain scientific data and knowledge integration
 - SHACL-forms: domain-agnostic automated creation of user forms from SHACL shapes for publishing structured research questions as RDF